mapkyca/tentserver/README.md

     /configuration/tentserver.mydomain.com.php

+3) Rename htaccess_dist to .htaccess, optionally set RewriteBase according to your setup.

-3) Create a database, and install a schema from /lib/schema
+4) Create a database, and install a schema from /lib/schema

-4) Add your database settings in your newly created configuration file, e.g.
+5) Add your database settings in your newly created configuration file, e.g.

     $CONFIG->mysql_db_user = 'db_user';
     $CONFIG->mysql_db_password = 'Some password';